EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 LoonieSmart Research Team

-LoonieSmart independently researches and compares Canadian financial products.
-All EQ Bank information in this review was verified using EQ Bank’s official website and institutional publications as of March 2026.
-We are not licensed financial advisors — always verify information directly with the institution before opening an account.
+All rates and product details in this review were verified using EQ Bank’s official website (eqbank.ca) as of March 25, 2026.
+We are not licensed financial advisors — always verify directly with the institution before opening an account.
 About us · Our methodology · Contact